jpeeling13/julie_website/README.md

 ## Julie's Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is written to be a re-usable single page app for displaying static content.
+Think personal website, resume, etc. Once you clone this project, all you need to do is update the App.js and AllPageContent.js files to suit your needs.
+You can also add new pages.

 ## Available Scripts